 Faculty of Social Sciences

-PhD studies is the highest formal education available.
+Doctoral studies (PhD) is the highest formal education available.
 It provides training to become an independent and critically minded researcher, and prepares for work with research and development issues inside or outside the university.

-Admitted doctoral students normally get a salaried position as doctoral candidate (doktorandtjänst).
-This means that they will be employed as staff members and will get a salary whilst undertaking the PhD studies.
+Admitted doctoral students normally get a salaried position.
+This means that they will be employed as staff members and will get a salary whilst undertaking the doctoral studies.
 In return, the doctoral student often provides some departmental or teaching duties.

-Admission to the PhD programme requires one year of studies at the advanced level, and normally a total of three semesters of study of the discipline in question, including a half-semester thesis.
-The PhD programmes start in September.
+Admission to the doctoral studies requires one year of studies at the advanced level, and normally a total of three semesters of study of the discipline in question, including a half-semester thesis.
+The doctoral studies start in September.
 In September or October each year there is a common introduction during two days for newly admitted doctoral students at the Faculty of Social Sciences.

-All vacant positions for Doctoral candidates are publicly announced.
+All vacant positions for doctoral students are publicly announced.
 Applications are accepted only following a vacancy announcement.
-The application procedures vary from one department to another - refer to the PhD contacts at this site for further details.
+The application procedures vary from one department to another - refer to the doctoral studies contacts at this site for further details.

 Thesis work and courses